Hairetsucodes/vocals-sdk-python/README.md

 ### 2. Basic Usage

-The Vocals SDK provides a modern **class-based API** as the primary interface, with full backward compatibility for the functional approach.
+The Vocals SDK provides a modern **class-based API** as the primary interface

 #### Microphone Streaming (Minimal Example)